Table of contents

 Allowing our sales reps to say “yes, we integrate with your HRIS and ATS solutions,” lets us move deals across the finish line faster and more often.

 We’ve also decided to bake integrations into our pricing.
-Our thought process here is that since these integrations are so critical to our clients adopting Assemble and enjoying their experience on the platform, they’ll be more likely to renew if they use them.
+Our thought process here is that since these integrations are so critical to our clients adopting Deel Compensation and enjoying their experience on the platform, they’ll be more likely to renew if they use them.
 These additional renewals will surpass the costs of providing integrations, especially as our client base scales.

-5. How does Assemble support its integrations?
+5. How does Deel Compensation support its integrations?

 I’m fully responsible for auditing our integrations’ health and resolving issues whenever they arise.